TinkerBoard/tinkerboard.github.io/docs/developer-guide.md

 Once the keys are ready, we need to build and sign the output first.

-:::warning
+:::caution
 --burn-key-hash: If you add this compiling option, the secure boot for this SoC will enabled during the 1st boot-up after the image is installed.
 Suggest you only do this for enablement.
-Then just use the option --spl-new to sign the image without the option --burn-key-hash.
+Then just use the option `--spl-new` to sign the image without the option `--burn-key-hash`.
 :::

 ```bash